GRANT TITLE: SEXUAL ASSAULT SERVICES PROGRAM (SASP)

 These services include:

-- Accompaniment and advocacy through the medical, law enforcement, court, and social services settings.
+- Accompaniment and advocacy through the medical, law enforcement, court, and social systems including medical facilities, police, and court proceedings;

-- Crisis intervention, short-term individual and group support services, comprehensive service coordination and supervision for victims and family household members
+- Crisis intervention, short-term individual and group support services, comprehensive service coordination, and supervision to assist sexual assault victims and non-offending family or household members;

 EXAMPLES OF PROJECTS